What is a VPF?

-A Voluntary Provident Fund is a contribution that one makes towards their provident fund account over their Employee Provident Fund contribution.
-This a scheme made specifically for salaried employees who wish to add to their provident fund.
-VPF is basically an extension of the Employee Provident Fund.
+A VPF is a contribution that one makes towards their provident fund account over and above their Employee Provident Fund contribution.
+This is a scheme made specifically for salaried employees who wish to add to their provident fund.
+It is also known as the Voluntary Retirement Fund Scheme and is basically an extension of the Employee Provident Fund.

-This contribution is made beyond the 12% of the contribution made by an employee towards their Employee Provident Fund.
+This contribution is made over and above 12% of the contribution made by an employee towards their EPS.
 The employee can contribute up to 100% of their basic salary as well as their Dearness Allowance (DA).
-The interest earned on the VPF is credited to their EPF account and the interest offered is as per with the EPF scheme.
+The interest earned on the VPF is credited to their EPF account and the interest offered is as per the EPF scheme.

 Once a plan for VPF has been chosen, it cannot be terminated or discontinued before the completion of the base tenure of 5 years.
-In such a scenario, the employers are under no obligation to contribute to the VPF of their employees.
+The employers are under no obligation to contribute to the VPF of their employees.

 - Employees can contribute 100% of their salary to the VPF account.

 - This scheme is specifically for salaried employees who are working in an organization that is recognized by the EPFO.
 (Employee Provident Fund Organisation of India)

 - The employees are not obligated to enroll themselves in this scheme and can do so only if they wish to.

 - They can enroll themselves in the VPF accounts at any time during the Financial Year.